 AutoCAD 2007 also introduced new commands that let you navigate through your model using the arrow keys, the W, A, S, and D keys, or the mouse.
 3DWALK keeps the camera at a consistent height whereas 3DFLY enables you to change the camera height as you navigate through the model.
-These commands appear in the Animations panel on the Render ribbon bar.
-If this panel is not displayed, right-click the Render tab and choose Panels>Animations.
+These new commands appear in the Animations panel on the Tools ribbon bar.